vnctptr/categorinator/README.md

 To do ~ functionality:

+ - [x] Auto label channels with language

- - contentDetails.newItemCount	unsigned integer = The number of new items in the subscription since its content was last read.
+ - [ ] contentDetails.newItemCount	unsigned integer = The number of new items in the subscription since its content was last read.

- - categorize / suggest videos based on the level of en/fr/it/cat/fr (A1-C2)
+ - [ ] categorize / suggest videos based on the level of en/fr/it/cat/fr (A1-C2)

+ - [ ] auto enable language learning extension for fr/sp/ita channels

+ - [ ] “Forgotten” channels or “haven’t watched much” channels